kyma-project/api-gateway/docs/user/technical-reference/05-40-service-exposure-flow.md

 # Service exposure flow

-This diagram illustrates the workflow that leads to exposing a service in Kyma:
+This diagram illustrates the workflow that leads to exposing a Service in Kyma:

 ![service-exposure-flow](../../assets/service-exposure-flow.svg)

-- [API Gateway Controller](../00-10-overview-api-gateway-controller.md) listens for newly created custom resources (CR) that follow the set `apirule.gateway.kyma-project.io` CustomResourceDefinition (CRD), which describes the details of exposing services in Kyma.
+- [API Gateway Controller](../00-10-overview-api-gateway-controller.md) listens for newly created custom resources (CR) that follow the set `apirule.gateway.kyma-project.io` CustomResourceDefinition (CRD), which describes the details of exposing Services in Kyma.

-- [Istio VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/) specifies the services visible outside the cluster.
+- [Istio VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/) specifies the Services visible outside the cluster.
 API Gateway Controller creates a VirtualService for the hostname defined in the `apirule.gateway.kyma-project.io` CRD.
-The convention is to create a hostname using the name of the service as the subdomain, and the domain of the Kyma cluster.
+The convention is to create a hostname using the name of the Service as the subdomain, and the domain of the Kyma cluster.

 To get the list of VirtualServices in Kyma, run: